observIQ/opamp-spec/specification.md

     // The can accept connections settings for other destinations via
     // ConnectionSettingsOffers.other_connections field.
     AcceptsOtherConnectionSettings = 0x00000800;
+    // The Agent can accept restart requests.
+    AcceptsRestartRequests         = 0x00001000;
+    // The Agent can accept shutdown requests.
+    AcceptsShutdownRequests        = 0x00002000;

     // Add new capabilities here, continuing with the least significant unused bit.
 }